norman/lua-haml/README.md

 ## About

 Lua Haml is an implementation of the [Haml](http://haml-lang.com) markup language for Lua.
-Though it is implemented in Lua, its design makes it easily adaptable to almost any language, and it includes an experimental renderer for Haml for Ruby.
-Lua Haml is "just Haml," with no extending of the original language.

 A Haml language reference can be found [here](http://haml-lang.com/docs/yardoc/HAML_REFERENCE.md.html).

 Lua Haml currently supports the main features of Ruby's Haml, and can be used for real work.
-However, many of the finer details of the language, some of them important, are still being implemented.
+However, some of the finer details of the language remain unimplemented.

 ### Working features